Gateways values all feedback and will respond to a complaint in a timely and respectful way.

 - Autism Family Support Association mob.
 0421 642 364

 - National Aged Care Advocacy Line / Elder Rights Advocacy (Vic) on ph.
 9602 3066 or 1800 700 600

 - Seniors Rights Victoria ph.
 1300 368 821

-For any questions, please contact our Quality Manager email firstname.lastname@example.org or phone 03 5221 2984.
+For any questions in relation to Feedback and Advocacy at Gateways Support Services, please contact our Quality Manager email firstname.lastname@example.org or phone 03 5221 2984.